David O'Leary: Leeds United

 Leeds players Jonathan Woodgate and Lee Bowyer were charged in an incident in Leeds city centre in January 2000, in which a man was beaten in what he believed was a racially motivated attack.
 In December 2001, Woodgate was convicted of affray and received 100 hours of community service, while Bowyer was acquitted.
 In January 2002, O'Leary wrote a book, Leeds United on Trial.
 In it, he revealed that the club hired private investigators in the Bowyer and Woodgate affair, and said that he felt the police wanted to "put one over the club"; he also criticised The Football Association for freezing the pair out of England squads until the end of the trial.
 He also alleged that Jimmy Floyd Hasselbaink refused to play unless he could be the highest-paid player at the club.

 By June 2002, O'Leary had spent almost £100 million on new players in less than four years for no reward in terms of trophies, but he had never finished outside the top five as a manager.
-Ridsdale sacked O'Leary as Leeds manager in the summer of 2002, replacing him with Terry Venables.
+Ridsdale dismissed O'Leary as Leeds manager in the summer of 2002, replacing him with Terry Venables.
 O'Leary's departure signalled a downhill spiral for the club – highly attributable to the financial state that saw the sale of several key players, which saw three more managers (Venables, Peter Reid, and Eddie Gray) come and go before the club was finally relegated from the Premier League in 2004 with £80 million debt, and fell into League One (the third tier of the league) three years later.
 This fall from grace led to the phrase "doing a Leeds".

 O'Leary's fame at Leeds rests upon his promotion of a series of younger players such as Woodgate, Bowyer, Alan Smith, Harry Kewell, Stephen McPhail, Eirik Bakke, Ian Harte, and Danny Mills (signed for £4 million from Charlton Athletic).
 He promoted several members of the youth team into an exciting Leeds side that played a pressing game relying on youthful enthusiasm.
-In an interview regarding the decline of Leeds, O'Leary stated, "I never wanted to leave Leeds.
+In a 2007 interview regarding the decline of Leeds, O'Leary stated, "I never wanted to leave Leeds.
 The fans are fantastic to me here.
 I hope they stay up because I had great times at the club."

-O'Leary was fired with two years remaining of his contract and sued for compensation as the club claimed he had left by mutual consent.
+O'Leary was dismissed with two years remaining of his contract and sued for compensation as the club claimed he had left by mutual consent.
 He settled with the club for £2 million and legal costs in February 2003.